nonblocking/mashroom/packages/plugin-packages/mashroom-http-proxy/README.md

     /**
      * Forwards a WebSocket request (ws or wss).
      * The passed additional headers are only available at the upgrade/handshake request (most WS frameworks allow you to access it).
-     * Proxy interceptors are not applied for WebSockets!
      */
     forwardWs(req: IncomingMessageWithContext, socket: Socket, head: Buffer, targetUri: string, additionalHeaders?: HttpHeaders): Promise<void>;